MITgcm/MITgcm/doc/ocean_state_est/ocean_state_est.rst

     adxx* are created first inside packages_init_fixed / ctrl_init.F.

-The difference in length of records for 1[a,b] compared to 2[a,b] and 3[a,b] is due to the fact that we need to access records startrec:endrec in 1a, i.e., file 1a needs a total of at least :varlink:`endrec` records, and the file 1b is automatically generated to require access to endrec:-1:startrec.
+The difference in length of records for 1[a,b] compared to 2[a,b] and 3[a,b] is due to the fact that we need to access records :varlink:`startrec`::varlink:`endrec` in 1a, i.e., file 1a needs a total of at least :varlink:`endrec` records, and the file 1b is automatically generated to require access to :varlink:`endrec`:-1::varlink:`startrec`.
 File 1b, in particular, is where adjoint sensitivity will be accumulated backward and written to.
-For pairs 2[a,b] and 3[a,b], because they are generated *after* we have already accessed the correct records startrec:endrec in 1a, we simply create / write out these records in a shorter file of size 1:diffrec = 1:endrec-startrec+1.
+For pairs 2[a,b] and 3[a,b], because they are generated *after* we have already accessed the correct records startrec:endrec in 1a, we simply create / write out these records in a shorter file of size 1::varlink:`diffrec` = 1::varlink:`endrec`-:varlink:`startrec` + 1.

 After their file size initializations, 3a which has physical unit is passed on to pkg/exf for surface forcing application.

   .. figure:: figs/xx_creation.*
     :width: 95%